BAC TSR-2: GOR.339

 Low level was stated to be under 1000 ft with an expected attack speed at sea level of Mach 0.95.
 The operational range was to be 1000 nmi operating off runways of no more than 3000 ft.
-The TSR-2 was able to operate at 200 ft above the ground at speeds of Mach 1.1; its range allowed it to operate strategically in addition to tactical scenarios.
+The TSR-2 was to be able to operate at 200 ft above the ground at Mach 1.1; its range would allow it to operate strategically as well as tactically.

 Political changes

 As this specification was being studied by various manufacturers, the first of the political storms that were to dog the project reared its head, when Defence Minister Duncan Sandys stated in the 1957 Defence White Paper that the era of manned combat was at an end and ballistic missiles were the weapons of the future.
 This viewpoint was vigorously debated by the aviation industry and within the Ministry of Defence for years.
 Senior RAF officers argued against the White Paper's premise, stating the importance of mobility, and that the TSR-2 could not only replace the Canberra, but potentially the entire V bomber force.

 In addition to the argument over the need for manned aircraft, additional political machinations had the effect of complicating the project.
-In September 1957 the Ministry of Supply informed the heads of the aviation companies that the only acceptable proposals would be those issued from teams consisting of more than one company.
+In September 1957, the Ministry of Supply informed the heads of the aviation companies that the only acceptable proposals would be those issued from teams consisting of more than one company.
 There was a large number of competing aircraft manufacturing companies in the UK, while orders were decreasing; thus the government intended to foster cooperation between certain companies and encourage mergers.